advis61/OracleOfDereth/README.md

 ## Getting Started
 - This plugin requires the latest Decal, v2.9.8.3.
 It will fail to register in previous versions.

-- Download the latest version: [Oracle of Dereth Latest Version 1.2.0](https://github.com/advis61/OracleOfDereth/releases/download/1.2.0/OracleOfDerethInstaller-1.2.0.0.exe).
+- Download the latest .exe from above.
+Or check out all [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases).

 - Run the .exe program.